 Moroccan Lamb Tagine with Prunes and Almonds Recipe from Marrakech

-While tagines (also written as tajines) are mostly made with meat, we had a tagine with pulpo (octopus) that was sublime in Essaouria.
+While Moroccan tagines – also written as tajines with a ‘j’ – are mostly made with meat, particularly lamb and chicken, we enjoyed a tagine with pulpo (octopus), which was simply sublime, while we were sampling some of our favourite seafood restaurants in Essaouria.

-I ended up making the final version of this Moroccan lamb tagine with prunes and almonds recipe at our Essaouira riad, having shopped that morning in the vibrant local markets – and what wonderful markets they are!
+I ended up making the final version of this Moroccan lamb tagine with prunes and almonds recipe in the adorable rustic kitchen of our riad in Essaouira, where we’d shopped the vibrant local markets that morning with a local cook and friend of our riad’s owner – and what wonderful markets they are!

-I do realise the irony of cooking lamb tagine in a place known for its seafood, but there is fantastic lamb and beef in the region – in fact the meat sold at the markets comes from just 15 minutes away where the cattle happily graze on the lush green coastal grass.
+I do realise the irony of cooking lamb tagine in a town on the coast that’s renowned for its seafood.
+But there is fantastic lamb and beef in the region – in fact the meat sold at the markets comes from just 15 minutes from Essaouira, where the cattle happily graze on the lush green coastal grass.

 Tips to Making This Moroccan Lamb Tagine with Prunes and Almonds Recipe

-For this Moroccan lamb tagine with prunes and almonds recipe it’s best to use the shoulder, neck or shank of the lamb.
-One of the ideas of the dish – as with most stews – is to use the cheaper cuts of meat and render them tender through slow cooking.
+For this Moroccan lamb tagine with prunes and almonds recipe it’s best to use the lamb shoulder, lamb neck or lamb shanks.
+One of the ideas of the dish, as with most stews, is to use the cheaper cuts of meat and render them tender through slow cooking.

 I like to sweat the onions and the garlic down before adding the meat.
 Then I like to brown the meat as well.
-I think this adds to the flavour of the dish.
+I think this adds to the flavour of the tagine.

-This Moroccan lamb tagine with prunes and almonds recipe is usually made in a tagine pot, a glazed clay base and a large conical lid that’s designed to guide the condensation from cooking back into the pot.
+Traditionally, this Moroccan lamb tagine with prunes and almonds recipe would usually call for the tagine to be cooked in a tagine pot, a glazed clay base with a large conical lid that’s designed to guide the condensation from cooking back into the pot.

-You can use a pressure cooker if you want, as it cuts the simmering time down to about an hour.
-Don’t quote me on that, though.
+You can use a pressure cooker to cook your lamb tagine if you want, as it cuts the simmering time down to about an hour.
+Don’t quote me on that time, though!

-Sad confession: when making this dish in Australia years ago, we had to order in pizza because my tagine wasn’t ready at 10pm – even though it was on the stove at 6pm.
+Sad confession: when making this lamb tagine for family back home in Australia years ago, we had to order in pizza because it wasn’t ready at 10pm – even though it was on the stove at 6pm.

-To be safe, leave it for at least four hours from the onions hitting the pan to possible serving time – or have your local pizza place on speed dial and eat it the next day.
+To be safe, leave the tagine for at least four hours from the onions hitting the pan to serving time – or have your local pizza place on speed dial and eat it the next day.

-The best things about this Moroccan lamb tagine with prunes and almonds recipe are that, firstly, it’s dead easy, and, secondly, it will fill your home with the most delicious aromas.
-Serve it with some crusty bread or plain couscous.
+The best things about this Moroccan lamb tagine with prunes and almonds recipe are that, firstly, this lamb tagine is dead easy, and, secondly, the lamb tagine will fill your home with the most delicious aromas.

 Moroccan Lamb Tagine with Prunes and Almonds Recipe